gurubamal/success_taste/set_dev_ops01/README.md

 	vagrant up
 	./final_touch.sh  #You need to wait for cluster to be ready, Check nodes and pods for verification after this script
-	./final_r_ceph_touch.sh #It sets up rook ceph cluster -ready to use
+	./deploy_jenkins.sh #It sets up jenkins -ready to use